How Spanning Tree Protocol Works to Prevent Network Loops and Ensure Security?

 • Blocking Redundant Paths: Once the best path to the Root Bridge is determined, STP selectively blocks redundant paths to prevent loops.
 Blocked paths remain inactive, acting as backups in case of a link failure.

 • Port Roles: STP assigns specific roles to each port on a switch.
-These roles include Root Port (the port closest to the Root Bridge), Designated Port (the best path to reach a specific segment), and Blocked Port (inactive port to prevent loops).
+These roles include,

 What are the Types of Spanning Tree Protocol?

 Over the years, there is rise in different variations of STP that offer enhanced functionality and improved performance.
-Following are the types of STP which are commonly used:
+Following are the types of STP in networking which are commonly used:

 • IEEE 802.1D Spanning Tree Protocol (STP):